 Any sport where point spreads apply is suitable for the ATS spread.
 It is most commonly used in basketball and football betting.
 Bookies rarely offer ATS bets on baseball or ice hockey, but then again, every betting site is free to decide on its own.

-Keep in mind that ATS in other sports may come under different terms, but it’s the same principle.
+Remember that ATS in other sports may come under different terms, but it’s the same principle.

 What Does Against the Spread Mean in Football?

 Betting against the spread in football is pretty simple.
-It works just like it does in any other sport – you wager on the underdog to not lose the game by the specified line or win it outright.
+It works like in any other sport – you wager on the underdog to not lose the game by the specified line or win it outright.
 Bookies commonly use these bets on regular-season matches and in the playoffs, and you can also get ATS bets on the Super Bowl.

 Against the Spread in NFL